Corey255A1/WunderVisionBlogHugo/content/posts/hugo-blog-tags.md

 date: 2023-05-04T21:06:48-04:00
 thumbnail: /images/blog/HugoH.jpg
 tags: ["Hugo", "WebDev"]
-summary: "Next up was figuring how to use the Taxonomies.
-One thing I had been doing in the past was adding hash tags to articles, but I never implemented anything to actually use them.
-Hugo has a built in way to do display these Taxonomy pages!"
+summary: "Figuring out how to add tags to the blog post pages and group by them."
 ---
 ## Tagging
 Next up was figuring how to use the Taxonomies.
 One thing I had been doing in the past was adding hash tags to articles, but I never